DavidStevensonVtex/Python-Tutorials/Python-for-Data-Science-for-Dummies/ch03/setting-up-python-for-data-science.md

 No matter how you start Jupyter Notebook (or just Notebook, as it appears in the remaidner of the book), the system generally opens a command prompt or internal window to host Notebook.
 This window contains a server that makes the application work.
 After you close the browser window when a session is complete, select the server window and press Ctrl+C or Ctrl+Break to stop the server.

+To exit the conda environment, type `conda deactivate` and press Enter.

+#### Defining the code repository

+The code you create and use in this book will reside in a repository on your hard drive.

+##### Defining a new folder

+In Jupyter Notebook (see web browser):

+1. Choose New->Folder.
+2. Place a check in the box next to Untitled Folder
+3. Click Rename at the top of the page.
+4. Type P4DS4D3 and press Enter.